afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI/l8-chatbot.md

 We can automate the collection of user prompts and assistant responses to build a OrderBot.
 The OrderBot will take orders at a pizza restaurant.

-- Check the [notebook](./lab/l8-chatbot.ipynb) to see the final result.
+- Check the [notebook](./lab/l8-chatbot.ipynb) to see the entire implementation.

 ## References